justincrosbie/passkeyme-docs/docs/sdks/android/api-reference.md

 # 📚 **API Reference**

-Complete reference documentation for the PasskeyMe Android SDK.
+Complete reference documentation for the Passkeyme Android SDK.
 This guide covers all classes, methods, and data structures available in the SDK.

 ## **🚀 PasskeymeSDK**